-How to Write a Successful Executive Summary
+How to Write a Successful Executive Summary for Your Grant Proposal

 Here is where you convince the grant reviewer that your proposed program is necessary, and help her understand the urgent need for the program and the results you expect from it.
-Also, you must convince the reviewer that your organization has the expertise to accomplish this important task.
+Also, you must convince the reviewer that your organization has the expertise to accomplish this critical task.

 After the cover letter, which first makes the connection between the funder's interests and your grant proposal, the summary may be the hardest part of the proposal to write because it demands both completeness and brevity.